simonmysun/scd41-mqtt-rpi1b/rpi.md

 # CO_2 senor on Raspberry Pi with MQTT and Home Assistant integration

-I read from [ref](https://news.ycombinator.com/item?id=34648021) that a slightly high CO_2 (carbon dioxide) concentration may decrease some people's cognitive function, like, 1200ppm (parts per million) results in 15% of decrease or so.
+I read from hacker news ([ref](https://news.ycombinator.com/item?id=34648021)) and related posts that a slightly high CO_2 (carbon dioxide) concentration may decrease some people's cognitive function, like, 1200ppm (parts per million) results in 15% of decrease or so.
 Since I am staying in my bedroom in the most of time and I don't have a good habbit of regular ventilation, I believe a CO_2 sensor and an alert system may help me get out of any gloomy states.
 I have a Raspberry Pi 1b at hand, so I can use it to read measurement from a CO_2 sensor.
 It turns out it takes much much more efforts to get the 11-years-old Raspberry Pi to connect to the WiFi.
 I put this failure part at the end of this post.

 ![pending picture final results]()